The Replacement Killers: Home media

 A UMD version of the film for the Sony PlayStation Portable was released on August 9, 2005.
-The disc features DVD quality picture; languages in Chinese, English, Korean, Portuguese, Spanish, and Thai, with viewing options for color and black and white.
+The disc features DVD quality picture, languages in Chinese, English, Korean, Portuguese, Spanish, and Thai, and viewing options for color and black and white.

 An extended-cut DVD adding approximately 10 minutes to the film was released on April 25, 2006.
-Special features include: Chow Yun-Fat Goes Hollywood; digitally remastered picture and sound; and an edited HBO special, Where the Action Is.
+Special features included the "Chow Yun-Fat Goes Hollywood" featurette, digitally remastered picture and sound, and the edited HBO special "Where the Action Is".

 The widescreen hi-definition Blu-ray version of the film was released on September 11, 2007.
-Special features include: The Making of the Replacement Killers: Where the Action Is and the exclusive featurette, Chow Yun-Fat Goes Hollywood.
-A supplemental viewing option for the film in the media format of Video on demand is available as well.
+Special features included HBO's making-of "Where the Action Is" and the "Chow Yun-Fat Goes Hollywood" featurette.
+A supplemental Video on demand viewing option is available as well.

 Reception

 Box office

-During its February 6, 1998 US opening weekend, the film ranked second place, grossing $8,046,553 at 1,936 locations.
+During its February 6, 1998, US opening weekend, the film ranked second place, grossing $8,046,553 at 1,936 locations.
 The film Titanic came in first place during that weekend grossing $23,027,838.
 Its revenue dropped by 49% in its second week of release, earning $4,068,335.
 For that particular weekend, the film fell to sixth place still screening in 1,936 theaters.
 Titanic remained in first place grossing $28,167,947 in box office revenue.
 During its final week in release, The Replacement Killers opened in a distant 21st place with $131,727 in revenue.
 The film went on to top out domestically at $19,204,929 in total ticket sales through a 5-week theatrical run.
 For 1998 as a whole, the film would cumulatively rank at a box office performance position of 90.
 Worldwide, the film grossed $39.5 million in all territories.